Connecting to Country

 On this page

-The Connecting to Country grant program supports projects that enable Western Australian Aboriginal people and Aboriginal-led organisations to undertake on Country activities that foster the intergenerational transfer of knowledge, preservation of culture and strengthening of communities.
+The Connecting to Country grant program supports Western Australian Aboriginal people and Aboriginal-led organisations to undertake on-Country activities for the intergenerational transfer of knowledge, preservation of culture and strengthening of communities.

 The key dates calendar has opening and closing dates, activity start dates and draft review deadlines.